 The tech industry is heating up, and MBA grads are pursuing it in record numbers.
 Some schools, such as Stanford and Haas, have seen tech jobs quickly matching the finance sectors for most popular post-grad positions.
 Some speculate that the more laid-back culture typical of tech firms is luring grads away from the highest paying jobs, but no matter the reason, the trend is impossible to ignore.
-There are many factors to consider when choosing between potential MBA programs, but we’ve combed through our mla essay sample to pull out stats and facts that can help you choose.
+There are many factors to consider when choosing between potential MBA programs, but we’ve combed through our 250,000+ data points to pull out stats and facts that can help you choose.

 1. University of California, Berkeley – Haas

 Cost, 2 Years: $111,936

 Average Hours/Week: 46

 Equivalent Hourly Salary: $55